pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

 -   💥 Breaking changes
     -   Changed the default function of f4 key to `spotlight`, f5 key to `dictation`, f6 key to `f6`.
         -   Note: This change will be applied when you create a new profile.
+    -   The caps lock delay of Karabiner Virtual HID Keyboard has been removed.
+        The state of caps lock will be changed immediately after you press the caps lock key.
+        -   Note: Restarting macOS may be required for this change to take effect.
 -   ✨ New Features
+    -   Added `sticky_modifier` to event definitions.
     -   Added `apple_vendor_keyboard_key_code` and `apple_vendor_top_case_key_code` to event definitions.
         -   [apple_vendor_keyboard_key_code](https://github.com/pqrs-org/Karabiner-Elements/blob/master/src/share/types/momentary_switch_event_details/apple_vendor_keyboard_key_code.hpp)
         -   [apple_vendor_top_case_key_code](https://github.com/pqrs-org/Karabiner-Elements/blob/master/src/share/types/momentary_switch_event_details/apple_vendor_top_case_key_code.hpp)